Tips for Divorcing a Narcissist

 7. Create a support team.
 Maintaining your composure when it counts often requires you to have a network of friends, family, counselors or even a support group where you can vent your negative feelings.
 It's best not to include your spouse's family members in that group even if they express support for your position.
 Surround yourself with people you trust and who can be a sounding board when you need it.

 Divorcing a narcissist presents conflicts which may test you daily.
 Understanding how a narcissist thinks and views life is a start.
 Surrounding yourself with legal and emotional support is essential and will help you endure the ordeal and achieve a positive outcome.
-If you have any questions about filing a divorce, contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial in office conference today.
+If you have any questions about filing a divorce, contact the Law Offices of Peter Van Aulen at 201-845-7400 for a conference today.